Dia Frampton: 2005–2011: Meg and Dia

-Along with her sister Meg, Frampton was part of the five-piece alternative rock band Meg & Dia.
+Along with her sister Meg Frampton, Dia was part of the five-piece alternative rock band Meg & Dia.
 The band released their debut album "Our Home is Gone" in 2005 (at the time the band was just a two-piece) and later released Something Real under Doghouse Records, which peaked at No. 12 on the Billboard Heatseekers Chart.
 The band found success by promoting their music on MySpace, leading them to become the official MySpace band on the Warped Tour 2006.

 Meg & Dia's profile in the rock scene continued to grow, leading to continued appearances at the Warped Tour, touring with bands such as Angels & Airwaves and a record deal with Warner Bros.
 Records.
 This deal yielded the pop-rock leaning Here, Here and Here, which charted at No. 103 on the Billboard 200.

 In 2010, Warner Bros. dropped the band, reverting the group back to their indie status.
 Nonetheless, the band released their fourth studio album, Cocoon, which was received positively by fans and critics, but failed to perform well commercially, leading to Dia's manager, Mike Kaminsky, suggesting her audition for The Voice.